 If you're looking for relief for your dry scalp, we've got you covered.

-Get instant relief with a scalp scrub.
-Great for any hair type, this purifying scrub from Christophe Robin is infused with sea salt and specially formulated to detoxify and hydrate even the most sensitive of scalps.
-The sea salt supports healthy blood circulation while simultaneously nixing product or chemical buildup.
+Great for any hair type, the Cleansing Purifying Scrub with Sea Salt ($53) by Christophe Robin is infused with sea salt and specially formulated to help detoxify and hydrate even the most sensitive of scalps.
 You can use it in lieu of your normal shampoo, but be sure to follow with a moisturizing conditioner on your ends.
-Other formulas we love are the R+Co Crown Scalp Scrub ($38) and the IGK Low Key Cleansing Walnut Scalp Scrub ($27).
+Other formulas we love are the R+Co Crown Scalp Scrub ($38) and the IGK Low Key Cleansing Walnut Scalp Scrub ($36).

 Use a Nourishing Oil

-"Many of the things that cause dry skin can also cause a dry scalp including: dry air, especially during the winter months, excessive washing, and skin conditions, such as eczema," says Friese.
-Therefore, hydration is key.
-Intensely moisturizing, but surprisingly lightweight, this nourishing oil is thoughtfully made from pure moringa oil, which is one of nature’s best natural moisturizers.
+Intensely moisturizing, but surprisingly lightweight, True Moringa Face, Hair, and Body Oil ($26) nourishing oil is thoughtfully made from pure moringa oil.
 While still in your warm, steamy bathroom post-shower, massage three to five drops into your roots and work gently down through your ends.
 Feel free to leave it in, or wash it out after a day-long Netflix session.

 You can also use your scalp scrub and your hands instead of a brush, notes Friese.
 "Giving yourself a scalp massage while using the scrub will also help stimulate blood flow and encourage hair growth."